Brayton Laster: ARCA Menards Series

 Laster made his ARCA Menards Series debut in 2022 in the Lucas Oil 200 at the Daytona International Speedway, driving the No. 03 car for Mullins Racing.
 Laster had a strong run, finishing 13th.
 He returned to the 03 car for the 2023 Daytona season-opener, finishing 27th.
 Laster would join Fast Track Racing for the race at Charlotte, finishing 19th.
 Later in the year, he drove the No. 31 car for Rise Motorsports in three races, finishing top ten in all three.

 On January 2, 2024, it was announced that Laster would join TC Motorsports for the season-opener at Daytona, driving the No. 91 car.
 It was later revealed that Laster would drive the No. 95 at Daytona, driving for MAN Motorsports in a partnership with TC Motorsports.
 He would ultimately fail to qualify for the race.
 Laster went on to make seven starts throughout the season following this, driving for Fast Track Racing, Rise Motorsports, and Wayne Peterson Racing, finishing a best of ninth at Salem Speedway.

-On October 30, 2024, it was announced that Laster will run full-time in the ARCA Menards Series in 2025, driving for Wayne Peterson Racing.
-On the season, Laster earned one Top 10 finish and finished eighth in the point standings.
+On October 30, 2024, it was announced that Laster would run full-time in the ARCA Menards Series in 2025, driving for Wayne Peterson Racing.
+On the season, Laster earned one top-ten finish and finished eighth in the point standings.

+On March 4, 2026, it was announced that Laster will run a part-time stint in the ARCA Menards Series for 2026, driving for both Wayne Peterson Racing and Clubb Racing Inc.